Sergei Tikhanovsky: 2020 election and protests

-On 7 May, Sergei Tikhanovsky announced on his YouTube channel that he intended to become a candidate for President of Belarus, challenging Alexander Lukashenko and his decades long rule.
-Prior to this event, on 6 May, he was detained by the Belarusian militsyya (police) in the vicinity of Mahilyow; the police threatened to break the glass of Tikhanovsky's car, and failed to present a certificate to confirm that they were police officers.
-Prior to that, a crowd of Tikhanovsky's supporters in Mahilyow released a member of Tikhanovsky's team from the police.
+On 7 May 2020, Sergei Tikhanovsky announced on his YouTube channel that he intended to become a candidate for President of Belarus, challenging Alexander Lukashenko and his decades long rule.
+Prior to this event, on 6 May, he was detained by the Belarusian militsiya (police) in the vicinity of Mogilev; the police threatened to break the glass of Tikhanovsky's car, and failed to present a certificate to confirm that they were police officers.
+Prior to that, a crowd of Tikhanovsky's supporters in Mogilev released a member of Tikhanovsky's team from the police.
 A day later, allies of Tikhanovsky were arrested, including a blogger from Slutsk, Uladzimier Niaronski.
 The vans of Tikhanovsky's team including Niaronski were chased by road police and two vans with members of the AMAP special police forces.

-After the arrests, Sergei Tikhanovsky's supporters held a series of protests throughout Belarus.
-According to the Radio Liberty, 20 to 30 people were detained in Homyel, the home town of Tikhanovsky.
+After the arrests, Tikhanovsky's supporters held a series of protests throughout Belarus.
+According to the Radio Liberty, 20 to 30 people were detained in Gomel, the home town of Tikhanovsky.
 Viasna Human Rights Centre reports that at least 19 people who supported Tikhanovsky were brutally detained in Minsk.

-After his arrest, Sergei Tikhanovsky was held at a temporary detention center in Homyel, nominally due to participation in the rally in Minsk on 19 December 2019 against the integration of Belarus with Russia.
+After his arrest, Tikhanovsky was held at a temporary detention center in Gomel, nominally due to participation in the rally in Minsk on 19 December 2019 against the integration of Belarus with Russia.
 He was ultimately sentenced to 15 days' imprisonment: 15 days of arrest for "participating in an unauthorized protest action" in December 2019, and 30 days for meeting subscribers to his YouTube channel in Orsha and Brest.
 After his detention, Tikhanovsky announced on his YouTube channel that he intended to run for president of Belarus.
 However, the Central Election Commission of Belarus refused to register the initiative group to nominate him.

-After the election commission refused to register Tikhanovsky's candidacy, his wife Svetlana Tikhanovskaya, decided to run herself.
-The initiative group of Svetlana Tikhanovskaya was successfully registered by the Central Election Commission of Belarus.
-Sergei Tikhanovsky became the head of the initiative group to collect signatures for Svetlana Tikhanovskaya's participation in the presidential election.
+After the election commission refused to register Tikhanovsky's candidacy, his wife Sviatlana Tsikhanouskaya (Svetlana Tikhanovskaya), decided to run herself.
+The initiative group of Sviatlana Tsikhanouskaya was successfully registered by the Central Election Commission of Belarus.
+Sergei Tikhanovsky became the head of the initiative group to collect signatures for Sviatlana Tsikhanouskaya's participation in the presidential election.

-On 20 May, Sergei Tikhanovsky was released from detention.
+On 20 May, Tikhanovsky was released from detention.
 Tikhanovsky explained that pressure from activist supporters helped to achieve his release.
-In an interview with him after the release, Deutsche Welle drew parallels between Tikhanovsky and both the Russian opposition leader Aleksei Navalny and the Ukrainian actor Volodymyr Zelensky, who became the president of Ukraine.
+In an interview with him after the release, Deutsche Welle drew parallels between Tikhanovsky and both the Russian opposition leader Alexei Navalny and the Ukrainian actor Volodymyr Zelensky, who became the president of Ukraine.
 RTVI also drew a parallel between Tikhanovsky and Navalny.

-Sergei Tikhanovsky began his trips around the country with pickets to collect signatures for Svetlana Tikhanovskaya.
+Sergei Tikhanovsky began his trips around the country with pickets to collect signatures for Sviatlana Tsikhanouskaya.
 Tikhanovsky's pickets were very popular and gathered thousands of people.
 The queue to the picket in Minsk near Kamarouski market was half a mile.
-Several thousand people also attended the picket of Tikhanovsky in Homyel.
+Several thousand people also attended the picket of Tikhanovsky in Gomel.
 Sergei Tikhanovsky announced that he was collecting signatures for fair elections in Belarus, without falsifications.